Verdict: Sealed verdict

-A sealed verdict is a verdict put into a sealed envelope when there is a delay in announcing the result, such as waiting for the judge, the parties and the attorneys to come back to court.
-The verdict is kept in the sealed envelope until court reconvenes and then handed to the judge.
+A sealed verdict is put into a sealed envelope when there is a delay in announcing the result, such as waiting for the judge, the parties, and the attorneys to return to court.
+The verdict is kept in a sealed envelope until the court reconvenes and then handed to the judge.
 This practice is virtually the default in many U.S. jurisdictions or may be the preference of the judge involved.

 Special verdict

 In English law, a special verdict is a verdict by a jury that makes specific factual conclusions rather than (or in addition to) the jury's declaration of guilt or liability.
-For example, jurors may write down a specific monetary amount of damages, or a finding of proportionality, in addition to the jury's ultimate finding of liability.
-A special jury verdict form may be used to have the jury answer directed questions as to the required elements for a cause of action or special issues, and to demarcate monetary awards of damages by economic and non-economic damages, beneficiary and/or specific categories of damages (lost earning capacity, funeral expenses, loss of consortium, pain and suffering, etc.).
+For example, jurors may write down a specific monetary amount of damages or a finding of proportionality in addition to the jury's ultimate finding of liability.
+A special jury verdict form may be used to have the jury answer directed questions as to the required elements for a cause of action or special issues and to demarcate monetary awards of damages by economic and non-economic damages, beneficiary, and specific categories of damages (lost earning capacity, funeral expenses, loss of consortium, pain and suffering, etc.).
 In the words of William Blackstone, "The jury state the naked facts, as they find them to be proved, and pray the advice of the court thereon".
 Special verdicts are intended to focus the jury's attention on the important questions at hand.

 The judge forced a special verdict in the famous 1884 case of R v.
-Dudley and Stephens, which established a precedent that necessity is not a defence to a charge of murder, but generally it is recommended that such verdicts should only be returned in the most exceptional cases.
+Dudley and Stephens, which established a precedent that necessity is not a defence to a charge of murder but, generally, it is recommended that such verdicts should only be returned in the most exceptional cases.

 The jury has a historic function of tempering rules of law by common sense brought to bear upon the facts of a specific case.
-For this reason Justices Black and Douglas indicated their disapproval of special verdicts even in civil cases.
+For this reason, Justices Black and Douglas indicated their disapproval of special verdicts even in civil cases.